 After some research it appears that we can apply for almost all visa at embassies in neighboring countries, so most of the visa we'll arrange on the spot.
 We'll only apply for the visa for the United States and Mozambique from the Netherlands.
 That almost went terribly wrong though, because our passports got stuck in the mail somewhere between the Mozambican embassy and our home.

 For China we can only apply for a visa in Hong Kong and because the requirements are quite strict and complicated, we only know if we can enter China when we get there.
 We'll see...

 India is also so difficult for visa, but for now this country is not on our list, so that could be a care for later.

 For a long time we didn't know what we would do with our house during our trip.
 Renting or selling.
 It's important that you get a good idea of the rules about renting out your house.
 Although the earnings may seem great, it can have some very nasty consequences.

 We eventually chose to sell our house to be completely free during our trip.
-During our absence our furniture is in a storage and our plants got a good home.
+During our absence our furniture is in a storage and our plants found an excellent home at grandma.